mkotb/MineAPI/README.md

   "idConfig": { // configuration for identifiers (UUIDs, names)
-    "cacheTime": 30, // how long an entry will stay in the cache in minutes, time is renewed after every access "maxSize": 10000 // maximum size of the cache
+    "cacheTime": 30, // how long an entry will stay in the cache in minutes, time is renewed after every access "maxSize": 10000, // maximum size of the cache "provider": "mojang" // crrently also supports mcapi (note: oldNames are not supported with mcapi) }
-  }
 }
 ```